-DMS217 Abdominal Sonography
+DMS 217 - Abdominal Sonography

 This course introduces student to the normal sonographic findings, physiology, and laboratory data of the abdomen, as well as abnormal and commonly found pathology, with correlated laboratory scanning exercises.
 Emphasis will be placed on anatomic and physiological relationships within the abdominal cavity including the abdominal vascular system, liver, gallbladder, biliary system, pancreas, gastrointestinal tract, urinary system, spleen, retroperitoneum, and peritoneal cavity, and abdominal wall.
+45 contact hours.